A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Results

 \subsection{Extinction Probabilities}

 For a branching process with infinitely many types, there are two modes of extinction.
 Global extinction is the event of the entire population eventually becoming extinct and partial extinction is the event that all types will eventually become extinct.
 For a precise mathematical definition, define $\mathbf{q}$ as the vector of global extinction probabilities conditional on initial types and $\tilde{\mathbf{q}}$ to be the vector of partial extinction probabilities conditional on initial types.
 Let $\underline{e}_{i}$ be the bi-infinite vector indexed by $\mathbb{Z}$ whose entries are all zeros except for the $i$th entry being one.
-Hence, $\{\mathbf{Z}(0)=\underline{e}_{i}\}$ indicates the population is initiated by a type $i$ cell.
+Hence, $\{\mathbf{E}_{0}=\underline{e}_{i}\}$ indicates the population is initiated by a type $i$ cell.
+Let $(\mathbf{E}_{n})_{k}$ denote the number of individuals of type $k$ in the $n$th generation, then

 The probability generating function (PGF) of the progeny distribution is